Collect Sosreport in OpenShift 4

 Obtain the support-tools container in the node

-• Using podman, login with your RH credentials into the node:
+- Using podman, log in with your RH credentials on the node:

 # podman login registry.redhat.io